 - Investing in a generator and having extra fuel on hand during those months where storms can be severe can save your basement from sump failure and flooding or your freezers from thawing and food spoilage.
 Refer to our tornado preparedness blog for more information about assembling an emergency kit for your home.

 - Organize and store your most important documents off-site (retaining copies for reference as needed) or in a fire- and flood-rated safe.
-This should include that home Inventory you’ve read about here before as well as your property insurance policy.
-Find our two-part series about home inventories here: Part One; Part Two.
+This should include a home Inventory as well as your property insurance policy.

 - Store your local agent’s contact number and your carrier’s direct contact number in your phone and also keep a written copy.
 Local agencies can be affected by loss of power and storm damage and may not be able to provide immediate assistance in reporting your claim.
 Chances are, your carrier will.
 If you have a policy with The Cincinnati Insurance Companies, you may report most claims by contacting your local professional independent agency or by contacting us directly.